replicante-io/replicante.io/content/quick-start.md

 --> Server listening at http://0.0.0.0:9876
 ```

-While the WebUI will stay empty, the error should be gone now!
+If you look at the events list in the WebUI you should now see a `DISCOVERY_SETTINGS_APPLY` event.

 ## 4. Start a MongoDB cluster